 The organisms can be identified in standard cultures from normally sterile sites.
-Selective culture methods are required for nonsterile specimens.
+Selective culture methods are required for nonsterile specimens, such as stool culture for diarrheal disease.
+It is important to notify the laboratory when Yersinia infection is suspected in stool so that a special culture medium can be used.
 Serologic assays are available but difficult and not standardized.
 Diagnosis, particularly of reactive arthritis, requires a high index of suspicion and close communication with the clinical laboratory.

 Treatment of diarrhea is supportive because the disease is self-limited.
 Septic complications require beta-lactamase–resistant antibiotics guided by susceptibility testing.
-Third-generation cephalosporins, fluoroquinolones, and TMP/SMX are preferred.
+Third-generation cephalosporins, fluoroquinolones, and trimethoprim/sulfamethoxazole (TMP/SMX) are preferred.

-Prevention focuses on food handling and preparation, household pets, and epidemiology of suspected outbreaks.
+Prevention is focused on food handling and preparation, household pets, and epidemiology of suspected outbreaks.